Julie Tolentino

 Julie Tolentino is a visual and performance artist, dancer, and choreographer.
-Her work is influenced from an array of visual, archival, and movement strategies.
+Her work is influenced by an array of visual, archival, and movement strategies.

 Life

 Tolentino was born in San Francisco to a Filipino/Salvadoran family.
 She began formal dance training in ballet, modern, jazz and Contemporary dance, as well as Afro-Haitian and Flamenco.
 In 1980s, Tolentino moved to New York where she lived for twenty-five years, she then moved to the Mohave Desert and created an off-grid house/studio.

 Work

 Tolentino was a member of the activist group ACT UP and appeared in the 1989 "Kissing Doesn’t Kill: Greed and Indifference Do" campaign with Lola Flash by the AIDS awareness artist-activist collective Gran Fury.
 Tolentino posed with Madonna in a series of homo-erotic photos in the book, SEX, and was a featured artist for an artist book by Rodarte photographed by Catherine Opie.
 From 1990–1999, Tolentino regularly danced in David Roussève's Dance Theatre Company, 'Reality.